 This new provider is called Guideline, and it has an interesting story.
 The founder Kevin Busque had previously co-founded TaskRabbit, an online and mobile marketplace that matches freelance labor with local demand, allowing consumers to find immediate help with everyday tasks, including cleaning, moving, delivery and handyman work.
 Having trouble finding a high quality affordable retirement plan for his employees, he did what any successful entrepreneur would do to solve a problem.
 He started his own company.

-Guideline provides record keeping, 3(16) administration fiduciary, and 3(38) investment fiduciary services where they streamline the compliance and fund selection process to the point where employers don’t even have to sign the 5500 form, send out participant notices, manage vesting, eligibility, or loan policies, or approve distributions and hardship withdrawals, and participants can simply choose a customized portfolio consisting of low cost index funds based on their answers to a few questions.
+Guideline provides seamless payroll integration, record keeping, 3(16) administration fiduciary, and 3(38) investment fiduciary services where they streamline the compliance and fund selection process to the point where employers don’t even have to sign the 5500 form, send out participant notices, manage vesting, eligibility, or loan policies, or approve distributions and hardship withdrawals, and participants can simply choose a customized portfolio consisting of low cost index funds based on their answers to a few questions.
 Guideline uses Benefit Trust Company as a custodian who charges 0.03% of plan assets, which they do not pass on to participants.
-Their only fees are $8 per month per employee (subject to a minimum of $40 per month) and a one-time $500 set up fee.
+Their only ongoing fees are $39 per month plus $8 per month per employee or $99 per month plus $8 per month per employee for their Prime service offering which also includes new comparability profit sharing allowing employers to optimize contributions to certain groups, support for any payroll provider including those outside Guideline’s integrated partners, a dedicated account manager, and priority support allowing employers to receive faster responses.

 Guideline’s incredibly low fee structure and streamlined process not only enable small employers to afford a retirement plan both in terms of time and money, but they also help give participants a chance to avoid the exorbitant fees (often close to 2%) that they otherwise would have incurred.
 The Department of Labor provides an example to quantify the effect of just 1% in additional fees: